tvondra/pgxn-tester-server/INSTALL.md

 any data, of course).

+## Production deployment / Gunicorn

+Using the built-in HTTP server is not recommended for production use.
+There are multiple WSGI HTTP servers, written in various languages.
+I decided to use gunicorn [gunicorn][gunicorn] for some reason, but feel free to use whatever you want.
+There's plenty of comparisons on the web.

+Starting the gunicorn is simple enough:

+    source env/bin/activate
+    pip install gunicorn

+    gunicorn --config config.py server:api --daemon

+where `api-config.py` contains gunicorn-specific configuration, e.g.:

+    bind="127.0.0.1:5000"
+    workers=4
+    accesslog="/var/log/gunicorn/api-access.log"
+    errorlog="/var/log/gunicorn/api-errors.log"

+and similarly for the UI.
+You'll probably want some init scripts, etc.

 ## Nginx Reverse Proxy

 The last step is attaching the two applications to the right virtualhosts